 No matter who you are, what you do, or where you come from, you’ll feel proud to work here.

 Research carried out by others is an invaluable source of independent information about our exams, and we actively work with other researchers.
 Our Funded Research Programme and IELTS-funded research offer funding for those undertaking postdoctoral research about our exams or other aspects of validity and impact within language learning and assessment.

 Developing, administering and validating our exams brings us into collaboration with a wide range of different individuals, groups and institutions, including:

 Additionally, we work closely with our own international network of centres, examiners and materials writers.

 Working together with all of these groups is important to the development of our exams, but as a not-for-profit organisation we also have a responsibility to contribute to the wider world of education and assessment.
 A number of our key collaborations are with organisations such as the Council of Europe, ALTE, SurveyLang and English Profile that are involved in the research and further development of international standards and benchmarks for language learning, teaching and assessment.

-Cambridge English Language Assessment is one of the key partners in the English Profile programme, which is further developing the Common European Framework of Reference for Languages (CEFR).
+Cambridge English is one of the key partners in the English Profile programme, which is further developing the Common European Framework of Reference for Languages (CEFR).